-Russell Hopson is a proud citizen of the Atlanta community.
-Born and raised in Hampton, VA, he grew up with a love for service and scholarship.
-This love led him to Florida Agricultural & Mechanical University with a Presidential Scholarship to study Mechanical Engineering.
-While attending FAMU Russell founded a mentoring and tutorial program, served as an early childhood development instructor, taught Math and Science to Upward Bound students and was Community Service Chair for the Beta Nu chapter of Alpha Phi Alpha Fraternity, Inc. In the ladder role he helped to organize voter registration/turnout initiatives and student protests challenging the questionable polling practices in Tallahassee, FL.
+Born and raised in Hampton, VA, he grew up with a love for service and scholarship leading him to Florida A & M University.
+While attending FAMU Russell founded a mentoring and tutorial program, served as an early childhood development instructor, taught Math and Science to Upward Bound students and was Community Service Chair for the Beta Nu chapter of Alpha Phi Alpha Fraternity, Inc. In the ladder role he helped to organize voter registration/turnout initiatives and student protests challenging the questionable polling practices of the 2000 election in Tallahassee, FL.

 Dr. Denson is a behavioral scientist with over fifteen years of research experience in a number of local, state, and national public health initiatives.
 He has worked in health policy, epidemiology, intervention development, evaluation, behavioral surveillance, and data collection, monitoring, and analysis.
 He was both a former National Institute on Drug Abuse Pre-doctoral Fellow in the Department of Community Health Sciences in the School of Public Health at the University of Illinois at Chicago (UIC) and a Satcher Health Policy Leadership Fellow at Morehouse School of Medicine.
 While at UIC, he served as a researcher with the Community Outreach Intervention Projects studying psychosocial determinants, internet use, substance use, and HIV risk behaviors among minority men who have sex with men (MSM).
 He currently works within the Prevention Research Branch of the Division of HIV/AIDS Prevention at the Centers for Disease Control and Prevention.
 His current projects assess the barriers and facilitators to HIV prevention, care, and treatment for populations at risk including MSM, substance users, youth, and transgender persons.
 In addition, Dr. Denson holds a Master of Public Health degree (Community Health) from New York University and a Bachelor of Science degree (Biology) from Xavier University of Louisiana.
 He is also the Vice Chair of the Board of Directors at Positive Impact Health Centers, a 2016 Fellow and 2017 Curriculum Co-Chair for the New Leaders Council – Atlanta chapter, Development Chair of The Gentlemen’s Foundation, and Steering Committee and Ambassador member of The Counter Narrative Project.